 This sheet talks about using an antimalarial medication in a pregnancy or while breastfeeding.
 This information should not take the place of medical care and advice from your healthcare provider.

-Antimalarial medications are medicines that are taken to prevent malaria.
-There are several different medications that have been used to prevent malaria, such as: chloroquine, mefloquine, atovaquone, chloroguanide, artesunate, doxycycline, pyrimethamine, hydroxychloroquine, or primaquine.
-There are others.
+Antimalarials are medications that are taken to prevent malaria.
+There are a number of different medications that have been used to prevent malaria.
+These medications include: chloroquine, mefloquine, atovaquone, proguanil, chloroguanide, artesunate, doxycycline, pyrimethamine, hydroxychloroquine, primaquine, and others.

 What is malaria?

 Malaria is a blood-borne infectious disease found in many parts of the world.
 People typically become infected with malaria after being bitten by a mosquito that had been infected with a malaria-causing parasite.
 Less commonly, people can develop a malaria infection from blood transfusions, organ transplants, or the shared use of needles or syringes contaminated with infected blood.
 A pregnant woman may also pass malaria to her child before or during delivery.
-Malaria infection during pregnancy could cause a miscarriage, stillbirth or a complication like preterm delivery.
-Because of these risks, the Centers for Disease Control and Prevention (CDC) recommend that pregnant women not travel to areas where malaria is found.
+Malaria infection during pregnancy could cause severe illness in the mother as well as miscarriage, stillbirth or a complication like preterm delivery.

 You can read more about malaria in pregnancy on the malaria fact sheet at: https://mothertobaby.org/fact-sheets/malaria/pdf/.

 Is antimalarial medication safe to take during pregnancy?

 When considering the use of any medication during pregnancy, it is important to consider both the risks and benefits of taking the medication.
 It is commonly accepted that pregnancy complications associated with malaria infection pose a greater threat to the mother and developing baby than any risks associated with antimalarial medication used during pregnancy.